TheSethRose/X-Pilot/docs/tweepy-v2-conversation-moderation.md

     access_token_secret="YOUR_ACCESS_TOKEN_SECRET"
 )

-# Hide a reply to your tweet
+# Hide a reply to your post
 reply_id = "1234567890"  # Replace with the ID of the reply to hide
 result = client.hide_reply(reply_id)